Partition functions on squashed seven-spheres and holography: Introduction

 \section{Introduction}

 The AdS/CFT correspondence posits dualities between large $N$ field theories and string theories in asymptotically AdS spacetimes. \cite{Maldacena:1997re, Witten:1998qj, Gubser:1998bc} In its original proposal, the conformal field theory is living on a manifold $\cM_d$ conformally equivalent to the boundary of the bulk.
 The coupling between the conformal field theory and the background helps us gain insight into the dynamics of the field theory.
 As the bulk theories typically lie in the semi-classical regime, one usually needs to exert non-perturbative tools to investigate the field theories, the well-known examples include supersymmetric localization \cite{Pestun:2016zxk}, bootstrap, and integrability.
 Through a simplified version of AdS/CFT correspondence \cite{Klebanov:2002ja}, the O($N$) model, which is a set of $N$ conformally coupled scalars, corresponds to higher spin gravity in the bulk, both of them can be attacked analytically.
-In our work, we study a simplified version of this correspondence, where the bulk theory is replaced by Einstein's gravity.
-In our setup, we consider a Euclidean Einstein gravity living in an asymptotically locally AdS$_8$ space without matter coupling.
+In our setup, instead, we consider a Euclidean Einstein gravity living in an asymptotically locally AdS$_8$ space without matter coupling, which does not correspond to O($N$) model, but shares some universal behaviors as dictated by the conformal symmetry.
 On the boundary, we consider non-supersymmetric conformal field theories.